lenisha/azure-search-custom-skills/README.md

 To host webapp use [App Service](https://docs.microsoft.com/en-us/azure/app-service/) service connected with AppInsights.

 Use Visual Studio (or CI/CD) to publish the application - for tutorial refer to [Publish a Web app to Azure App Service using Visual Studio](https://docs.microsoft.com/en-us/visualstudio/deployment/quickstart-deploy-to-azure?view=vs-2019)

+## Reporting
+Reporting contains optional pre-built PowerBI reports that can be used to monitor your solution and to understand user search behavior.
+They leverage data captured via Application Insights and extended to use Knowledge Store and can be modified to meet your particular business objectives.

 ## SQL data preparation
 To import structured data from Excel  create Azure SQL database and create a table with all the fields coming from excel columns and add `IDENTITY` column that would searve as unique key for the index